Masks Can Be Distracting: On Context Comprehension in Diffusion Language Models: Experimental Setup

-We purposefully design the tasks so that the correct answer spans just a single token, to enable robust evaluation of context processing abilities through the accuracy metric (avoiding relying on more ambiguous metrics such as generative perplexity \citep{zhengmasked}), and control for the possibly negative effects of the order used in the decoding process.
-The resulting tasks require a small number of tokens, thus allowing us to remain within the context length of all the studied models.
+We purposefully design the tasks so that \textit{the correct answer spans just a single token}, to enable robust evaluation of context processing abilities through the accuracy metric (avoiding relying on more ambiguous metrics such as generative perplexity \citep{zhengmasked}), and allowing for a more fine-grained analysis of the model's behaviour (gradient analysis, entropy of predictions) without having to control for the effects of token decoding order.
+The resulting tasks span only a small number of tokens, thus allowing us to remain within the context length of all the studied models.

-To be able to manipulate the placement of relevant information within the context, alongside our selection of 8 relevant \textit{word} tasks (e.g., choose adjective, verb, fruit), we also construct 2 distractor tasks based on \textit{numbers} instead (choose the largest or smallest number).
-This leads to a suite of 16 tasks which we use for evaluation, each containing 1000 test points.
-Crucially, the tasks are constructed so that the governing rule can only be learned through exposure to multiple examples.
-Thus, by randomly mixing the relevant and irrelevant examples, we can test the model's ability to comprehend long contexts.
-Further, we also present results on other datasets (HotPotQA and a multidimensional classification dataset) accompanied with extra experimental details in Appendix \ref{app: experiments}. \textit{Unless otherwise stated, in our figures the shaded regions mark 95\% confidence intervals, computed over the 16 datasets contained in our suite of few-shot learning tasks.}
+To be able to manipulate the placement of relevant information within the context, alongside our selection of 8 relevant \textit{word} tasks (e.g. choose adjective, verb, fruit), we also construct 2 distractor tasks based on \textit{numbers} instead (e.g., choose the largest or smallest number).
+Considering all combinations of relevant and distractor tasks leads to a suite of 16 tasks which we use for evaluation, each containing 1000 test points.
+Crucially, the tasks are constructed so that the governing rule can only be learned through exposure to \textit{multiple} examples.
+Thus, by randomly mixing the relevant and irrelevant examples, we can test the model's ability to comprehend long contexts. \textit{Unless otherwise stated, in our figures the shaded regions mark 95\% confidence intervals, computed over the 16 datasets contained in our suite of few-shot learning tasks.}

+We also present results on other datasets in Appendix~\ref{app:extra-experiments}: \textbf{HotPotQA} (a multi-hop reasoning dataset), \textbf{GSM8k} (a dataset of grade-school maths word problems) and \textbf{a multidimensional classification dataset}.
+Additional experimental details are provided in Appendix \ref{app:experimental-details}.